Key Takeaways

 8. No bad links

-Does anyone like to get a 404 page when they’re hoping to read helpful information?
-Broken links negatively impact usability, and search engines see numerous broken links as a sign of a neglected site, negatively impacting SEO ranking.
+Does anyone like getting a 404 page when they hope to read helpful information?
+Broken links negatively impact usability.
+Search engines view numerous broken links as a sign of site neglect.
+This perception negatively impacts SEO ranking.

-The good news is that you don’t have to go through every page of your website to manually test the links.
-You can utilize apps and tools to help check for broken links, if you prefer.
+The good news is that you don’t have to go through every page.
+It’s unnecessary to manually test the links on your website.
+If you prefer, you can utilize apps and tools to help check for broken links.

 You should fix the bad links in your content using tools like Dead Link Checker.